 Palazzo Veneziano – 4 Star Hotel located in Dorsoduro near the water.

 There are a few ways to get to Venice.
 Both times we have been we arrived by Train at Venezia Santa Lucia station.
 This station is in Venice whilst Venezia Mestre is on the mainland.
 I’ve loved taking the train to Venice, but keep in mind it’s super busy when you first get off.
-On our last trip we took the train from Ljubljana, Slovenia to Venice, which was such an interesting experience.
+On our last trip, we took the train from Ljubljana, Slovenia to Venice, which was such an interesting experience.
+We book our train tickets online through Trainline.

 You can also fly to Venice’s Marco Polo Airport.
 The airport is located a little out of Venice, but from here you can get a water taxi, bus or taxi to Venice.